-Why You Should file a Stryker Rejuvenate & ABG II Lawsuit
+Why You Should File a Stryker Rejuvenate & ABG II Lawsiut

 Stryker Corporation manufacturers 2 distinct models of hip implants, the Rejuvenate and the ABG II models.

 These hips are modular, in that in addition to a ceramic femoral head or ball and metal acetabular cup, the stem is modular such that it is articulated to allow surgeons to adjust the length of the stem.

 This unique design was advertised as being better mobility for younger patients and was touted as being superior and longer lasting that traditional all metal or ceramic/plastic metal hips.Stryker Rejuvenate and ABG II History